Sambhaji Brigade: Ram Ganesh Gadkari bust vandalism

-In January 2017, four Sambhaji Brigade followers pulled down a bust of celebrated Marathi playwright Ram Ganesh Gadkari which was located in Sambhaji Park in central Pune and threw it in the nearby Mutha river.
+In January 2017, four Sambhaji Brigade followers pulled down a bust of Marathi playwright Ram Ganesh Gadkari which was located in Sambhaji Park in central Pune and threw it in the nearby Mutha river.
 The Chandraseniya Kayastha Prabhu (CKP) community, the community to which Gadkari belonged later organized a meeting to protest this incident at the Ram Ganesh Gadkari Rangayatan (a theater named after Gadkari) in Thane.
 Sambhaji Brigade claimed that Gadkari had portrayed Sambhaji in bad light in an unfinished play Rajsanyas, written a century ago by referring to some out-of-context content.

 Indian National Congress leader Nitesh Rane later rewarded the vandals and made inflammatory remarks claiming that he had announced a reward earlier in 2016 for removing the bust, and was proud of the act carried out by the accused.
 He also tweeted that Sambhaji Brigade was not involved in the act, even when the outfit had claimed responsibility for the action.
 The vandalism was largely seen as an attempt to garner votes by playing the community card in the city's civic elections which were due to be held in a few weeks.

 Reservation

-Ambedkarite lawyer Gunaratna Sadavarte was attacked in December 2018 by a worker affiliated to the outfit.
+Lawyer Gunaratna Sadavarte, who opposed a quota for Marathas in jobs and reservation, was attacked in December 2018 by a worker affiliated to the outfit.